raghavjaiswal709/APM-TOP-K-STOCKS/multi-instances/README.md

-# APM TOP-K STOCKS - Multi-Instance Deployment
+# DAKS TOP-K STOCKS - Multi-Instance Deployment

-This directory contains configurations for running multiple independent instances of the APM system.
+This directory contains configurations for running multiple independent instances of the DAKS system.

 ## Quick Start